Daniel M. JaffeVcard

 Representative Legal Matters

-Represented an electric cooperative utility in a maximum reasonable rate case before the Surface Transportation Board, where the utility recovered over $9 million in reparations, and rate relief exceeding $60 million.
+- Represented an electric cooperative utility in a maximum reasonable rate case before the Surface Transportation Board.
+The utility recovered over $9 million in reparations, and rate relief exceeding $60 million.

-Represented an electric utility in a maximum reasonable rate case before the Surface Transportation Board where the utility recovered over $100 million in reparations and $345 million in rate relief.
+- Represented an electric utility in a maximum reasonable rate case before the Surface Transportation Board.
+The utility recovered over $100 million in reparations and $345 million in rate relief.

-Represented a third-party logistics provider in an arbitration of a breach of contract dispute with a customer, where the client recovered damages in excess of $10 million and attorneys’ fees.
+- Represented a third-party logistics provider in an arbitration of a breach of contract of dispute with a customer.
+Recovered damages in excess of $10 million and attorneys’ fees.

-Represented several utilities in service disputes with railroads before different federal and state courts, where utilities successfully negotiated favorable settlements.
+- Represented several utilities in service disputes with railroads before different federal and state courts.
+Utilities successfully negotiated favorable settlements.

 United States Court of Appeals for the District of Columbia Circuit